Introduction: Singapore’s Energy Sources

 Types of Technology Used for Electricity Generation

 Combined-Cycle Gas Turbine

 The most commonly utilised generation technology in Singapore is known as a combined-cycle gas turbine (CCGT) plant.
-As opposed to a normal gas turbine, CCGT plants are more efficient, allowing more energy to be extracted through two combined cycles, a gas turbine cycle and a steam turbine cycle (see Box 2).
+Compared to a normal gas turbine, CCGT plants are more efficient.
+By using both a gas and steam turbine cycles, more energy can be extracted through two combined cycles. (see Box 2).

-Cogeneration and Trigeneration Steam produced from a CCGT still contains a valuable amount of energy that can be further extracted.
+Steam produced from a CCGT still contains a valuable amount of energy that can be further extracted.
 Exhaust steam from CCGTs is commonly supplied to industrial users in the vicinity of the power plant.
 Some companies make use of this excess steam as part of their manufacturing process.
-In addition to that, excess steam from power plants can also be used to produce chilled water through an absorption cooling/chilling process.
+Additionally, excess steam from power plants can also be used to produce chilled water through an absorption cooling/chilling process.
 Chilled water can either be used for industrial purposes.